STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 Each device has been inspected using Google Chrome developer to ensure each page is fully reponsive on a variety of different screen sizes and devices.
 I have also physically tested the responsivness of the site on a number of different devices.

 The following issues were raised during my mid project meeting with my mentor:
+- Dupicate contact form on homepage and contact page.
+- Be consistent with choice of colour code.

 ## Deployment & Local Development